education & experience

 So yes, I was a Teenage Theatre Nerd.
 This is probably obvious, but I wasn’t exactly one of the “cool kids” in high school.
 I was artsy and weird, so my school’s Theatre Program was the perfect place for me to embrace what made me different instead of trying to fit in.I worked mainly on costume design, and was also tasked with anything requiring painting or drawing of any kind.
 It was by far the most enjoyable part of high school for me (okay possibly the only enjoyable part…other than discovering boys).

-After high school, I was accepted into Dawson College’s Illustration & Design Program.
-After three gruelling semesters though, I switched into a more lighthearted program - Visual Arts - for the sake of my mental health.
+After high school, I was accepted into Dawson College’s competitive Illustration & Design Program.
+However, after three gruelling semesters, I switched into a more lighthearted program - Visual Arts - for the sake of my mental health.
 I firmly believe this was one of the best life choices I’ve made, and strongly advocate prioritizing mental health and listening to your gut instinct.
-I graduated in 2009 with a DEC in Creative Arts.
+(This was just the right choice for me, I know others who stuck with this program and came out on top).
+I graduated in 2009 with a Diploma in Visual Arts.
 Thanks to this experience, I have developed a teaching style that encourages my students to embrace their imperfections, their individuality - and most of all, to be kind to themselves.

 After taking some time off to work and create, I took a year of Painting & Drawing courses to strengthen my technical skills and expand my portfolio.
 During this time, I hosted multiple group art shows and started a local Drink & Draw night for my fellow students and other creatives.